MJoergen/nexys4ddr/ep1/README.md

 ### FPGA board

 To get started you need an FPGA board.
 There are many possibilities, e.g.
 * [Nexys 4 DDR](https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/start) (from Digilent).
-This is the one I am using.
+This is the one I am using (but somewhat an overkill for this project).
 * [Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start) (from Digilent).
 Less expensive.
-* [Go board](https://www.nandland.com/goboard/introduction.html]) (from Nandland).
+* [Go board](https://www.nandland.com/goboard/introduction.html) (from Nandland).
 Even less expensive.

-Make sure that the FPGA board you buy has the following features:
+Make sure that the FPGA board you buy has (at least) the following features:
 * VGA connector
 * USB input connector (for keyboard)
 * Crystal oscillator